 The structure (hotend, Z-axis, etc.) is hidden on one level and the base (power supply, mainboard, etc.) on the other.

-What I really liked when I unpacked it: The small bag for the accessories (see below).
+On unpacking the printer, you will see a small bag for the accessories (see below).
 Often my accessories from other 3D printers fly around in zip bags or the cardboard boxes.
-This is a little thing that shows me that there was thought here.

-The assembly instructions are not really necessary, as only the filament roll holder and the assembly have to be screwed on.
-Nevertheless: If you need help with this, you can get through the very good assembly instructions (including connecting cables, etc.) in around 20 minutes.
-It doesn’t get much faster.
+The printer comes with an assembly manual.
+However, the assembly instructions are not really necessary, as only the filament roll holder and the assembly have to be screwed on.

-What I also like: The axes/ print head were again fixed with cable ties, the cables with proper adhesive tape.
-So nothing wobbles during transport.
+I liked that the axes/printhead were fixed with cable ties and the cables with proper adhesive tape.
+This helps to prevent them from wobbling during transport.